 The beauty of low code platforms is not just that you can build applications quickly but also you easily integrate platforms without any significant technical skills.
 In this post I am going to show how to call a Power Automate Flow using a Watson Assistant chatbot.
-I did a post a while back on how you can call a Power Automate Flow from a Power Virtual Agents bot to query details on an order record stored in CDS.
+I did a post a while back on how you can call a Power Automate Flow from a Power Virtual Agents bot to query details on an order record stored in Dataverse.
 This used a Power Automate Flow configured as a Http Request trigger that accepts a Json message with an order no. I am going to reuse that Power Automate Flow and call it from Watson instead of PVA.
 If you want some background on how to create a chat bot using Watson Assistant read my previous post here.

 Step 1: Create An Intent